yinyangsammy/snapshot-location-assessment/README.md

     - Best Practices -75
     - SEO - 100

-I didn't do Lighthouse for the other pages, i.e. Safety & Weather because there is so much third party javascript that I cannot change, there was very little point, having improved the header, navbar, contact section and footer as best I could for all pages.
+I didn't use Lighthouse for the other pages, i.e. Safety & Weather, on account of the third party scripts attached to those maps which I cannot change unless I approach their respective developers. (*Please see below for future improvements.*)

+I have improved the header, navbar, contact section and footer to the best of my abilities for all pages.

 Overall, I am happy with the speed the site runs on every device I've tried (Various Lenovo laptops, Samsung S23 Ultra, Samsung S10 Plus, Samsung S9 Plus).
+The pages load fast and all the functions run smoothly.

+I am also inclined to develop an app for tablets and mobile devices.

-- ## Future Improvements
+## Future Improvements

 -   ### Desktop Improvements

-    - ### Improvements for Desktop:

-      - **Best Practices**

-      - If I want to improve my *Best Practices* score for the Homepage, I need to rely less on the the third-party Wise fx exchange widget I am using and use one I have developed myself.
-I have actually developed my own.
-The reasons for using the Wise one for now are as follows:

-      - Their design is more pleasing on the eye and it is faster to load, as it's not relying .

-      - I c

-      - Otherwise, I am satisfied with all of my Desktop results.
+    - #### Safety & Weather Pages

+      -  I will work to improve the Safety & Weather pages by implementing better practices, such as lazy loading and referrerpolicy, and by better integrating third party cookies and functions.

 -   ### Mobile Improvements

-    - ### Homepage Improvements
+    - #### Homepage

-      - **SEO**
+      - The Homepage ***Performance*** score could be improved by decreasing the *Largest contentful paint element*.

-      - The Homepage *SEO* score could be improved by:
+      - The Homepage ***Best Practices*** score could be improved by better integrating the wise widget and its trackers and third party cookies.

-      - Increasing text-size on the Homepage for mobile devices.
+    - #### Safety & Weather Pages

+      -  I will work to improve the Safety & Weather pages by implementing better practices, such as lazy loading and referrerpolicy, and by better integrating third party cookies and functions.

 ## Browser Compatibility